-Durkheim was born into the tight-knit Jewish community of eastern France.
+Durkheim was born into the tight-knit Jewish community of north-eastern France.
 He was the son of a rabbi and he studied Hebrew and scripture alongside his regular schooling.
 While this background was repudiated by his embrace of secular modernity and civic morality, it may have influenced his later religious sociology.
-Early in his academic career Durkheim taught philosophy and obtained a position at the University of Bordeaux.
+Early in his academic career, Durkheim taught philosophy and obtained a position at the University of Bordeaux.
 The publication of The Division of Labour in Society, The Rules of Sociological Method, and Suicide in the 1890s moved him to the front of the French intellectual stage and established sociology as an academic discipline in France.
-He moved to Paris in 1902 and founded a school around the journal L'Année Sociologique.
+He moved to Paris in 1902 and founded a school around the journal L'Année sociologique.
 During World War One, Durkheim's son and many of his promising students died.
 His health suffered as a consequence of these losses and he died in 1917.

-Reference: Coser 1971.
+Reference: Coser 1971

-Looking at the sweep of history, Durkheim suggested that although the increasing division of labor had opened up the potential for greater individual freedom and happiness, we have not managed this transition very well.
+happiness, we have not managed this transition very well.
 He suggested that anomie had resulted.
 This is a situation of social dislocation where customary and cultural controls on action are not very strong.
 In his study of Suicide, Durkheim (1966 [1897]) looked at suicide data in order to document the social conditions under which an individual will experience anomie.
 He suggested that lack of social integration and rapid social change could be key factors in this process.

-The Division of Labour in Society and Suicide are similar in approach in that Durkheim argues for the centrality of social facts over individual volition.
+The Division of Labour in Society and Suicide are similar in their approach in that Durkheim argues for the centrality of social facts over individual volition.
 These are collective or "social" in nature and are external and constraining on the individual.
 Durkheim suggested that sentiments, moralities, and behaviors could be explained away as social facts that were linked to other objective features of society like social organization, societal differentiation, and social change.
 There is a tendency toward reductionism here which undercuts his emphasis on the moral and normative aspects of social life.
 That is to say, sentiments and beliefs, like other dimensions of the social, are accounted for as a response to social structural forms and needs.
-In particular they tend to work to generate social order and social integration.
+In particular, they tend to work to generate social order and social integration.
 This vision of a stable society made up of mutually reinforcing institutions, sentiments, and roles is known as functionalism.